-- The Check Pending Application web page lists items received and those items that are still needed for the application to be considered complete.
+- The Check Pending Application web page lists items that are still needed for the application to be considered complete.

 - The Check Pending Application website is updated as we receive application documents (medical school certification, postgraduate training certification, etc.).